 - Fresh lemon wedges and basil leaves, for garnishing

-- Combine the lemon juice, basil leaves, ice and tonic water together in a cocktail shaker or a jar with a lid.
+- Combine the lemon juice, basil leaves, ice and sparkling water together in a cocktail shaker or a jar with a lid.
 Shake well.

 - Add the gin and shake a little more to combine.

-- Strain the gin tonic and pour into glasses with ice, topping with lemon wedges and fresh basil.
+- Strain the drink and pour into glasses with ice, topping with lemon wedges and fresh basil.